eveseat/docs/docs/guides/installation/manual_installation/centos7.md

 stopwaitsecs=600
 user=apache
 ```
-Save your file and reload `supervisord` so that it is aware of the changes that we have made:
+Save your file and start `supervisord` so that it is aware of the changes that we have made:
 ```
-/etc/init.d/supervisord restart
+systemctl start supervisord.service
 ```
 Lastly, check that everything is OK and the workers have started up:
 ```